tortymctortface/fyp/README.md

 As of now it works almost the same as version 1 (see above for general instructions).
 The main differences for the end user are :
    1. User input theme is no longer needed
-   2. There is now a CSV file output to track individual word scores as well as the terminal output
+   2. There is now a CSV file output to track individual word scores and this displays the top three possible word matches
-   3. Users can edit the three weights in `app.py` on lines 12, 14 and 16.
+   3. Users can edit the three weights in `app.py` at the top of the file : theme, phonetic and second letter.

 </details>